Do you have questions about your Operators and their Functions?

 A: All functions can be done through your account settings.

-To Edit an Operator: Admin Panel > My Account > Operators > Edit Operator > Update Operator
+To Edit an Operator: Admin Panel > System setup > Operators > Edit Operator > Update Operator

-To Delete an operator: Admin Panel > My Account > Operators > Delete Operator > Update Operator
+To Delete an operator: Admin Panel > System setup > Operators > Delete Operator > Update Operator

-To Disable an Operator: Admin Panel > My Account > Operators > Uncheck Enabled > Update Operator
+To Disable an Operator: Admin Panel > System setup > Operators > Uncheck Enabled > Update Operator

 One of the primary benefits of either deleting or disabling an operator is that it free’s up a license for use.
 There are many purposes for both functions, however the goal is to be using every operator effectively.